lowyidah/Weekly-Planner/README.md

-This project is a website that
+This project is a website that allows users to easily plan their week.
+It is intended for use on Google Chrome (Desktop).
+It is available at:

-react (Javascript), html, css

-hooks

-React front end
-express back end
-PostgreSQL with Knex.js as query builder

-google calendar api
-FullCalendar library

-react router
-cookies

-heroku, firebase
+The front-end was built using React, HTML and CSS.
+It uses React hooks for state management, React Router, and the FullCalendar library.
+The front-end is deployed on Firebase.

+The back-end was built using Express.js and PostgreSQL with Knex.js as the query builder.
+It also manages session cookies for signing in purposes and uses the Google Calendar API.
+The back-end is deployed on Heroku.